krb5/krb5/doc/admin/enctypes.rst

     set this to *true* unless the use of weak enctypes is an acceptable risk for your environment and the weak enctypes are required for backward compatibility.

+**allow_des3**
+    was added in release 1.21 and defaults to *false*.
+Unless this flag is set to *true*, the KDC will not issue tickets with des3-cbc-sha1 session keys.
+In a future release, this flag will control whether des3-cbc-sha1 is permitted in similar fashion to weak enctypes.

+**allow_rc4**
+    was added in release 1.21 and defaults to *false*.
+Unless this flag is set to *true*, the KDC will not issue tickets with arcfour-hmac session keys.
+In a future release, this flag will control whether arcfour-hmac is permitted in similar fashion to weak enctypes.

 **permitted_enctypes**
     controls the set of enctypes that a service will permit for